aleksgeorgi/customer_interactions_project/README.md

 ### Notes

 - Ensure your Flask application is running and accessible at `http://localhost:5000` before attempting these requests.
-- Replace `MOHELA` and `679c16f8cf4944fca50b01d0` with the actual company name and complaint ID you wish to use.
+- Replace `MOHELA` and `679c16f8cf4944fca50b01d0` with another company name and complaint ID if you wish.

 ## Future Improvements